Array Formula to Split Group Expenses in Google Sheets

 Published on

 Splitting group expenses in Google Sheets is easy.
-You can use my template or my array formula that uses the SPLIT_EXPENSE named function.
+You can use my ready-to-go template or the custom array formula powered by the SPLIT_EXPENSE named function.

-To use the split group expenses template, simply enter the expense details in the “Expense” tab, including who paid for what, who is a beneficiary, and the amount paid.
-The array formula in the “Split” tab will automatically calculate who owes whom and how much.
+To use the split group expenses template, simply enter the expense details in the “Expense” tab: who paid, how much, and who the beneficiaries are.
+The array formula in the “Split” tab will automatically calculate who owes what and to whom.

 Usage Notes

-3. Specify the beneficiaries by choosing “Yes” or “No” in cells under D3:3 (under the beneficiaries).
+3. Mark the beneficiaries using “Yes” or “No” dropdowns under each name.

-The split group expenses will be calculated in the “Split” tab.
+The final split group expenses breakdown will be calculated automatically in the “Split” tab.

-How to Use Array Formula to Split Group Expenses in Google Sheets
+How to Use the Array Formula to Split Group Expenses in Google Sheets

-One of the surprising elements of the split group expense template is the following array formula used in cell D2 in the Split tab.
+One of the coolest parts of this template is the array formula in cell D2 on the “Split” tab:

 =SPLIT_EXPENSE(